ArsalKhan1/algorithms/README.md

 - The problem2_demo() in [index.js](index.js) takes the input from console, and then displays the counts and number of combinations on console using both the iterative and recursive approach.

-### Question and Answer
+### Recursion Questions and Answers
 1. What are some common pitfalls of recursion?
     Simply it's an infinite cycle.
 If there is no appropriate return statement, the recursion function will fall into an infinite cycle.
 This infinite recursion can cause the system to crash.

     Recursion, broadly speaking, has the following disadvantages:
-    -A recursive program has greater space requirements than an iterative program as each function call will remain in the stack until the base case is reached.
+    - A recursive program has greater space requirements than an iterative program as each function call will remain in the stack until the base case is reached.
-    -It also has greater time requirements because each time the function is called, the stack grows and the final answer is returned when the stack is popped completely.
+    - It also has greater time requirements because each time the function is called, the stack grows and the final answer is returned when the stack is popped completely.

     On the other hand, recursion has the following advantages:
-    -For a recursive function, you only need to define the base case and recursive case, so the code is simpler and shorter than an iterative code.
+    - For a recursive function, you only need to define the base case and recursive case, so the code is simpler and shorter than an iterative code.
-    -Some problems are inherently recursive, such as Graph and Tree Traversal.
+    - Some problems are inherently recursive, such as Graph and Tree Traversal.

 2. What issues did you run into during your development of the below algorithms?
-    -Should be careful not to fall into infinite cycle, so I made the below if statements in the recursion function
+    - Should be careful not to fall into infinite cycle, so I made the below if statements in the recursion function
         if (n == 0)
             return 0;